 The Indigenous Peoples Law Interest Group invites anyone working in this area of law, anyone interested in this area of law, or anyone working with materials in this area of law to join the group.
 We also encourage you to join the FCIL-SIS Indigenous Peoples Law IG Discussion Group in My Communities and become part of our ongoing conversation.
-If you are unable to attend the annual meeting or if you have any questions about this group, you may also reach out to the interest group chair for additional information.
+If you are unable to attend the annual meeting or if you have any questions about this group, its mission, or how to join, you may also reach out to the interest group chair for additional information.

 LIBRARY OF CONGRESS HAWAIIAN LAW CLASSIFICATION PROJECT

 Veteran law librarian and FCIL-SIS member Jolande Goldberg, of the United States Library of Congress, has prepared the Library of Congress classification for Hawaiian law.
 Jolande’s schedule, KVJ Hawaii (to 1900), was posted for review (review period ended on August 31, 2013), vetted by Hawaiian law specialists of the University of Hawaii and by various Hawaiian Libraries, implemented at the Library of Congress, and added in 2016 to the online system ClassificationWeb (a fee based resource).
 The schedule along with others can be accessed as PDF files on the LC/ABA Home page.
 Data for these files was selected from the online-system in March 2017 and will be annually updated.